jon-harper/jon-harper.github.io/docs/abs/index.md

 hide: toc
 ---

+*First published May 24, 2023*<br>
+*Last updated May 26, 2023*

 ## Overview

-The additive manufacturing industry and hobbyists worldwide continue to invent new methods to 3D print materials.
+The expiration of key patents in 2009 led the way for the development of additive manufacturing as an industry and hobby.
+This explosive growth continues with new materials and new methods of 3D printing them.
 [Concrete](https://www.mudbots.com/), [titanium](https://www.protolabs.com/services/3d-printing/direct-metal-laser-sintering/titanium/), [chocolate](https://cocoapress.com/), and [glass](https://nobula3d.com/) are regularly 3D printed, but FDM machines that model thermoplastic remain the most common.
-Stores sell an entry-level FDM printer for $100[^a1], while commercial FDM printers list for $10,000 or more.
+Stores sell a basic FDM printer for $100[^a1], while many commercial FDM printers list for $10,000 or more.

-This article is written for individuals in manufacturing or adjacent industries with an idea of what FDM can do but minimal or no hands-on experience.
-It focuses on a specific 3D-printable material, acrylonitrile butadiene styrene (ABS):
+The intended audience of this article are individuals: 1) in manufacturing or adjacent industries, 2) who have seen FDM 3D prints and perhaps can identify a 3D printer, but 3) have minimal or no hands-on experience operating one.

+The topic of this article is a specific 3D-printable plastic, acrylonitrile butadiene styrene (ABS):

 - The material properties that make it attractive,
 - What printing ABS requires, and